5 Fixes: OneDrive Shared with me Not Showing on Desktop/in Explorer

 Bonus tip: switch to OneDrive alternative - CBackup

 Many users have reported various problems with OneDrive, such as "OneDrive isn’t connected", "OneDrive not syncing" and so on.
-When OneDrive crashes or not working, users need to spend a lot of time to solve these problems.
-If you are tired of taking a lot of energy constantly to solve OneDrive issues, you can switch to OneDrive alternative to backup files to the OneDrive cloud.
+When OneDrive crashes or is not working, users need to spend a lot of time solving these problems.
+If you are tired of taking a lot of energy constantly to solve OneDrive issues, you can switch to a OneDrive alternative to backup files to the OneDrive cloud.

-You can also use more professional cloud backup software to protect your data.
+You can also use cloud backup software that is more professional to protect your data.
 They are often more stable than cloud storage services and use more professional backup methods to transfer and protect your data in the cloud.
 We recommend you a cost-effective and well-used OneDrive alternative - CBackup, its backup method is professional and easy to operate, can meet almost all users' backup requirements.

-Users can directly and easily back up PC files to cloud storage services such as OneDrive and Google Drive, as well as a more secure cloud space - CBackup Cloud with a large cloud space.
+Users can directly and easily back up PC files to cloud storage services such as OneDrive and Google Drive, as well as a more secure cloud space - CBackup Cloud with a large cloud space, and it offers 10GB of free cloud space for users to protect more files.

 Step 2.
-Click the My Storage tab on the left, then tap + > Add Cloud, choose OneDrive and click the Add button.
+Click the Storage tab on the left, tap OneDrive, and click the Authorize Now button.
 Then sign in to your OneDrive account and authorize CBackup to access your OneDrive files.

 Step 3.
-After logging in, click the New Task button under the Backup Tasks tab.
+Click the Backup PC to Public Cloud under the Backup tab.

 Step 4.
-Then click Add Source to select the files to be backed up, click Add Destination to select OneDrive as the backup destination.
+Then select the files to be backed up, and select OneDrive as the backup destination.

 Step 5.
 And then click Start Backup at the bottom right.